 Taxes in the US vary by state.
 In Rhode Island, it is around USD 0.60 per gallon of wine, USD 3.75 per gallon of spirits, and an absurdly low USD 0.11 per gallon of beer.

 - Restrictions on advertising: In Switzerland, there is a ban on advertising spirits on TV and a ‘youth protection policy’ for wine and beer.
-Only product information for spirits is allowed on billboards and print media and cinema.
+Only product information for spirits is possible on billboards, print media and cinema.
 There is a ban on promotions of spirits.

 - Restrictions at sports events: In Switzerland, there is no restriction on the sponsorship of sporting events by alcohol companies.
 In the US, there seems to be no laws against it.
-Much is left to the individual media outlets.
+It’s up to the individual media outlets.
 In Switzerland, there is no restriction on the selling of alcoholic beverages at sports events.
-In Rhode Island, there is only beer sold at sports events.
+In Rhode Island, there is only beer at sports events.

-- Pricing policy: In Switzerland, there are no minimum prices, unlike Norway, Scotland and Sweden, where the prices are fixed by a state monopoly.
-There are cost-covering prices for alcoholic beverages for spirits and these are anchored in the existing statutory regulations.
+- Pricing policy: In Switzerland, there are no minimum prices, unlike Norway, Scotland, and Sweden, where the prices are fixed by a state monopoly.
+There are cost-covering prices for alcoholic beverages for spirits.
+These are in the existing statutory regulations.

-- Labeling: No health warnings or ingredients/nutrition information on a.b. are anchored in existing statutory regulations.
+- Labeling: No health warnings or nutrition information are in existing statutory regulations.
 I haven’t seen any health labels on bottles in the US.

-- Selling of alcoholic beverages: In Switzerland, one needs a licence to sell alcoholic beverages and one doesn’t have to be a liquor shop (unlike in Rhode Island).
+- Selling of alcoholic beverages: In Switzerland, one needs a license to sell alcoholic beverages and one doesn’t have to be a liquor shop (unlike in Rhode Island).
 There is a ban on the sale of alcoholic beverages in gas stations along highways.
 There is no regulation limiting the density of selling points.
-Restriction on the hours/days of sale is regulated by cantons.
+Cantons regulate the hours and days for alcohol sales.
 In 2012, it became illegal (check) to sell alcohol after 22pm in Switzerland.

 - Serving of alcoholic beverages: Varying by canton, there is a ‘syrup article’ that requires bars and restaurants to price their cheapest alcoholic beverage at the same amount as up to 3 non-alcoholic beverages.
-There are also restrictions on opening hours and this is set on a cantonal level.
-Plus a licence is required.
-Opening hours in the US are set at the state level.
+There are also restrictions on opening hours that the cantons set.
+Plus a license is necessary.
+States set opening hours in the US.

 Comparing Swiss drinking habits

-One study I found on the internet tried to prove that European kids had a greater problem with alcohol than American kids.
+One study I found tried to show that Europeans had a greater problem with alcohol than Americans.
 It found that European kids drank more in the last 30 days than American kids did.
-My problem with the study is that European kids are allowed to drink, so they told the truth.
-The same cannot be said for their American counterparts.
+My problem with the study is that European kids can drink, so they tell the truth.
+The same isn’t the case for their American counterparts.
 What American kid is going to admit to drinking when he or she knows it’s illegal?

 I’ve noticed that drinking wine is part of the tradition here in the Swiss Alps.
 And with that comes the toast.
 In the US, everyone raises their glass and says ‘cheers’.
 There’s no one way to do it.

-Here in Switzerland, you wait until everyone has been served a drink and then you clink glasses with everyone at the table or in the group saying ‘santé‘ (yes, in French, even if we are in the German part of Switzerland, our proximity to the French speaking part means that many French words enter our vocabulary), or ‘Prost‘ (if you are from a different part of German-speaking Switzerland).
-It is important to look in the eye of everyone, and only once everyone has clinked glasses can can you take your first sip.
+Here in Switzerland, you wait until everyone has been served a drink and then you clink glasses with everyone at the table or in the group saying santé or Prost It is important to look in the eye of everyone; only once everyone clinks glasses can you take your first sip.
 I’ve noticed that some people don’t like to toast with me if I happen to be drinking water.